paulochf/farmville2-hotkeys/README.md

 # Motivation

-I just played FarmVille 2 to help my girlfriend, *Tati*.
+I just played FarmVille 2 to help my girlfriend, **Tati**.
 She's the main person behind my motivation to do this.

 Love u, sweet! <3

+# Collaborate

+Bugs, ideas, code... this is GitHub, goddamn! =)